Conditional estimates for $L$-functions in the Selberg class II: The main results

 \subsection{Asymptotic results under additional conjectures}

-In the previous section, our estimates contain extra $\varepsilon$ terms.
+In the previous section, our estimates contain terms that include $\varepsilon$ from the Ramanujan hypothesis (axiom~(i)).
 Hence, we are studying the problem under additional assumptions.
-These assumptions contain polynomial Euler product, Selberg's conjecture, Selberg's normality conjecture as well as other known conjectures.
-We refer to Sections 2.2 and 2.3 in \cite{PalojarviSimonic} for a more elaborate introduction for these assumptions.
+These assumptions contain a polynomial Euler product, Selberg's conjecture, Selberg's normality conjecture, as well as other known conjectures.
+We refer to Sections~2.2 and~2.3 in~\cite{PalojarviSimonic} for a more elaborate introduction to these assumptions.

 The first two conjectures describe the sum of the second powers of the coefficients $a(p)$.

 \begin{conjecture} Let $\cL\in\cS$.
 Then

 for all $x\geq 2$, where $0<\mathcal{C}_{\cL}^{P_1}(x)=o(x^{\varepsilon})$ for every $\varepsilon>0$, $\mathcal{C}_{\cL}^{P_1}(x)$ is an increasing continuous function, there exists an absolute $x_0>0$ such that $x^{-1/2}\mathcal{C}_{\cL}^{P_1}(x)$ is a decreasing function for $x\geq x_0$, and $\mathcal{C}_{\cL}^{P_2}$ is a non-negative constant. \end{conjecture}